The center of a Green biset functor: The commutant

 {where $\sigma_G$ is the automorphism of $G\times G$ switching the components.} Since $CA(G)$ and $Z(A(G))$ have the same ring structure, inherited from the Green {$\CD$-}biset functor structure of $A$, this shows that $CA(G)$ is a subring of $Z{\big(}A(G){\big)}$. \end{proof}

-\begin{rem} It is not hard to see then that $A$ is a commutative Green biset functor if and only if for every group $G$, the ring $A(G)$ is a commutative ring. \end{rem} We now answer the question raised in Remark~\ref{bifunctor}. \begin{prop} Let $G,H,K,L\in \CD$.
+\begin{rem} It is not hard to see then that $A$ is a commutative Green biset functor if and only if for every group $G$, the ring $A(G)$ is a commutative ring. \end{rem} We now answer the question raised in Remark~\ref{bifunctor}. \begin{prop} Let $A$ be a Green $\CD$-biset functor, and $G,H,K,L\in \CD$.
 Let $\alpha\in A(HG)$ and $\beta\in A(LK)$.
 Then the square

 commutes in $\cp_A$ if and only if $\alpha$ and $\beta$ commute. \end{prop} \begin{proof} Let $u=(\alpha\times L)\circ(G\times\beta)$.
 By definition

 where the notation $\Def_{HLGK}^{HL\sou{GL}GK}$ means the deflation with respect to the underlined normal subgroup, and $\Res_{HL\sou{GL}GK}^{HL\sou{GLGL}GK}$ means that the underlined $GL$ in subscript embeds diagonally in the underlined $GLGL$ in superscript.
 Similarly in $\Ind_{HG\sou{L}}^{H\sou{L}G\sou{L}}$, the group $L$ in subscript embed diagonally in the two underlines copies of $L$ in superscript, and in $\Inf_{HG}^{HG\sou{L}}$, inflation is relative to the underlined $L$ in superscript.
 Thus